-- 6. Move the recovery group ownership to gssiol-hs.
+- 8. Move the recovery group ownership to gssiol-hs.
 Use the same commands as step 4.
-Make sure to use the correct RG names. - 7.
-Perform step 5 for gssio2. - 8.
-Rebalance both recovery groups - a. mmvdisk recoverygroup change --recovery-group rg_gssio1-hs --active gssio1-hs - b. mmvdisk recoverygroup change --recovery-group rg_gssio2-hs --active gssio2-hs - c.
-Check that the ownership has changed using the mmvdisk recoverygroup list command listed in step 4.

-- 9. Perform step 5 again before starting the resize command.
-Use the group name to check all servers at once; instead of -N gssioX use -G gss ppc64. - 10.
+Make sure to use the correct RG names. - 9.
+Perform step 5 for gssio2. - 10.
+Rebalance both recovery groups.
+You must use the following mmvdisk commands instead of the legacy mmchrecoverygroup command. - a. mmvdisk recoverygroup change --recovery-group rg gssio1-hs --active gssio1-hs - b. mmvdisk recoverygroup change --recovery-group rg gssio2-hs --active gssio2-hs - c.
+Check that the ownership has changed using the mmvdisk recoverygroup list command listed in step 4. - 11.
+Perform step 5 again before starting the resize command.
+Use the group name to check all servers at once; instead of -N gssioX use -G gss ppc64. - 12.
 Update MES enclosure and drive firmware.
 If there are any issues, you should stop and replace any disks or enclosures that could not be updated for some reason.